SirArthur2009/Keith-s-survival-tools/README.md

-# Wilderness Works - Custom Survival Gear
+# Keith's survival tools- Custom Survival Gear

-Welcome to **Wilderness Works**, a handcrafted survival gear storefront website.
+Welcome to **Keith's survival tools**, a handcrafted survival gear storefront website.
 This site is built with HTML and Tailwind CSS, and includes an order form powered by [Formspree](https://formspree.io/) to handle submissions.

 ## 🌲 Features
 - Responsive design using Tailwind CSS